PeterEB/coap-node/README.md

 <a name="Usage"></a>
 ## 4. Usage

-Client-side example (the following example shows how you use `coap-node` on a machine node):
+Client-side example (the following example is how you use `coap-node` on a machine node):

 ```js
 var CoapNode = require('coap-node');